cmanv/tkstatus/README.md

 The function __mailboxes_setup__ of the tcl/tk script looks for maildirs under the root folder __$HOME/.maildir__ (variable __maildir__)
 The accounts available under this root folder can be defined in __accountlist__.
 These should be actual folders in maildir format.

+## TCP Socket

+The statusbar is listening to the tcp socket 9995 on localhost.
+It is able to receive messages from applications for various status changes instead of polling for them.
+For example a window manager can send messages for active window change, desktop change etc..
+The theme can also be toggled in this way.
+This mechanism helps keeping the CPU usage at a very low level.